ms-fadaei/async-tasks-runner/README.md

 ```

 #### run tasks
-With this method, you can start running the tasks.
+Start running the runner.
 When it is called for the first time, the status changed to `running` and when it is done, the status changed to `fulfilled`.
 If you run it again, it's not starting to run again and fulfilled with the previous result unless you reset the runner.
 This means you can start the runner then do some heavy work and call it again to get the result without getting the process blocked!
-This method always returns a promise that resolves an array of completed tasks like [Promise.allSettled]() format.
+This method returns a promise that resolves after all of the given promises have either been fulfilled or rejected, with an array of objects that each describes the outcome of each promise.

 ```js
 const result = await parallelTasks.run();